Do I have to buy Stuff with my Stock?

 STUFF&STOCK® always begins with what is of interest to the young person (child, teen, young adult).
 The team connects their interest to stock ownership.
-They are constantly reviewing DRIP and has determined a preliminary list of child friendly gifts belonging to companies offering Dividend ReInvestment Programs (DRIP); by their nature DRIPs are conservative low risk stock that encourage long-term investment rather than active trading.
+They are constantly reviewing (usually) DRIP and has determined a preliminary list of child friendly gifts belonging to companies offering Dividend ReInvestment Programs (DRIP); by their nature DRIPs are conservative low risk stock that encourage long-term investment rather than active trading.

 What is a Custodial Account and why is it needed?